Updated on August 3, 2022

 There are a number of things you can do to help reduce a reaction to bed bug bites.

 Cooling or antihistamine lotions and sprays can help.
-When recovering from a particularly bad infestation, you may also wish to see if your insurance covers a cortisone shot, which will work wonders but can be pricey.
+When dealing with a particularly bad bed bug infestation, you might wish to see if your insurance covers a cortisone shot, which will work wonders but can be pricey.

 You may also choose to stick with a common OTC oral solution, such as Benadryl.